 A 1990 report stated that NTA film was frequently calibrated at LANL using a PuBe source or a bare Cf source with an average neutron energy of 4.5 MeV or 2.3 MeV, respectively (Mallett et al. 1990).
-The film was irradiated in the Cycolac plastic holders using a National Bureau of Standards (NBS) slab phantom backing (40 x 40 x 15 cm methylmethacrylate slab).
+The film was irradiated in the Cycolac plastic holders through the use of an NBS slab phantom backing (40 by 40 by 15 cm methylmethacrylate slab).
 Based on neutron energy spectrum measurements performed at LAMPF in 1987 and the sensitive energy range of NTA film, it was concluded that the NTA dosimeter primarily measured exposure to neutrons in this facility from approximately 10 to 60 MeV; a response factor of 4 mrem/track/mm was conservatively chosen (Mallett et al. 1990).

-Earliest TLD Neutron Measurements: Around July 9, 1971, when LANL started issuing film badges at DP Site that also contained TLD inserts, the TLDs were calibrated on the P-6 gamma range and with a PuF4 neutron source.
+Earliest TLD Neutron Measurements: Around July 9, 1971, when LANL started issuing film badges at DP Site that contained TLD inserts, the TLDs were calibrated on the P-6 gamma range and with a $PuF_4$ neutron source [LASL 1977 (7/9/1971 memorandum)].

 Model 7776 TLD Badge: A method for calibrating the albedo-neutron dosimeter was developed that did not require a detailed knowledge of the neutron energy spectrum (Hankins 1973).
-A BF3 proportional counter centered in 3-inch polyethylene spheres containing thin shells of cadmium was used to measure neutrons from a variety of sources.
-The ratio of the 9-inch to 3-inch sphere counting rates was plotted against sensitivity (the ratio of the TLD-600 response less the TLD-700 response in units of Co mR to the neutron mrem as measured on the 9-inch sphere).
+A BF3 proportional counter, centered in separate measurements in 3-in. and 9-in. polyethylene spheres containing thin shells of cadmium, was used to measure neutrons from a variety of sources.
+The ratio of the 9- to 3-in. sphere counting rates was plotted against sensitivity (the ratio of the TLD-600 response less the TLD-700 response in units of Co milliroentgen to the neutron millirem as measured on the 9-in. sphere).
 This yielded a linear relationship on a log-log plot.
-Under this method, the ratio of 9-inch to 3-inch sphere count rates was measured in each potential neutron exposure area.
-A neutron calibration factor (the inverse of the sensitivity factor) was obtained from a plot of the 9-inch:3-inch count ratio to sensitivity generated for the albedo-neutron badge.
-The use of the 9-inch: 3-inch ratio technique allowed determination of an "average" neutron energy for a neutron source and an appropriate neutron calibration factor.
-In addition to using 9-inch:3-inch sphere ratios for determination of NCFs, LANL compared responses of TLDs mounted on a phantom to responses from an adjacent 9-inch "NRD" moderated BF3 tube-based neutron survey instrument.
+Under this method, the ratio of 9- to 3-in. sphere count rates was measured in each potential neutron exposure area.
+A neutron calibration factor (the inverse of the sensitivity factor) was obtained from a plot of the 9- to 3-in. count ratio to sensitivity generated for the albedo-neutron badge.
+The use of the 9- to 3-in. ratio technique allowed determination of an "average" neutron energy for a neutron source and an appropriate neutron calibration factor.
+In addition to using 9- to 3-in. sphere ratios for determination of NCFs, LANL compared responses of TLDs mounted on a phantom to responses from an adjacent 9- in., NRD-moderated, BF3 tube-based neutron survey instrument (NRD indicates neutron rem detector).